alejoeperez/streaming-finder/docs/product.md

 - How accurate and up-to-date will the availability information be?
 - Will availability vary by region?
 - How often should data be refreshed?

+## System Role
+Streaming Finder acts as an aggregator, not a content provider.
+It does not host or stream content, but redirects users to external platforms.